Dartford F.C.

 Dartford Football Club is a semi-professional association football club based in Dartford, Kent, England.
-In the 2024–25 season, the club participates in the Isthmian League Premier Division, the seventh tier of the English football league system.
+The club participates in the Isthmian League Premier Division, the seventh tier of the English football league system.

 The club was formed in 1888 by members of the Dartford Working Men's Club.
 After winning the Isthmian League Division One North in the 2007–08 season and the Isthmian League Premier Division in the 2009–10 season, Dartford were promoted to the Conference Premier in 2012, in which they spent three seasons.
 The club's best performances in the FA Cup came in 1936 and 1937, when they reached the third round of the competition; they have also reached the final of the FA Trophy once, in 1974.

 Home matches are played at the club's environmentally friendly stadium, Princes Park, opened in November 2006.